-2. By the age of three, she has perfected an Olympic-calibre eye-roll capacity
+2. By the age of three, she has perfected an Olympic-calibre eye roll

-By the tender age of three, this sass-bucket knows that the ultimate way to take the wind out of your disciplinary sails is to simply respond to your requests and statements with an eyelid-fluttering eye-roll.
-In fact the eye-roll will sometimes go so far up into her skull that there may be times when you wonder whether she is actually having a seizure.
+By the tender age of three, this sass-bucket knows that the ultimate way to take the wind out of your disciplinary sails is to simply respond to your requests and statements with an eyelid-fluttering eye roll.
+In fact the eye roll will sometimes go so far up into her skull that there may be times when you wonder whether she is actually unwell.

-Eye-rolls will be given in response to simple motherly things like: “eat your dinner”, “put some shoes on” and “what’s that you’re wearing”?
+Eye rolls will be given in response to simple motherly directives like: “eat your dinner”, “put some shoes on” and “what’s that you’re wearing?”

 MORE Behaviour and Discipline

 A sassy kid takes this as gospel and if adults are talking and she’s waiting, she will simply walk straight into the middle of the conversation and say, “Oh, COME ON!”

 4. They don’t ask you, they tell you

 Instead of saying, “Mum, can I play with my Barbies in the living room?”
 (Subtext: I’m probably going to make an industrial-sized mess all over the coffee table and floor using dolls, their accessories and a few plastic horses.
 Is that okay with you?) your Sass-meister will simply announce her intentions: “Penelope, I’m going to play with my Barbies in the living room today.”
 (Subtext: I’m making this mess; there’s nothing you can do about it and I’m using your given name to show that I am in charge of this decision.)

 5. Your attempts at discipline are volleyed right back at you … with pepper

 You: “I’ll put you in the naughty corner.”